-- Only members who refuse interpreter services for the reasons of: - in-language visit is provided (for example by provider) or - 2member confirms interpreter needs flag in MMIS is inaccurate.
-This data must be documented. - Visits only involving pharmacy, or other ancillary services (such as lab, DME, ambulance transportation, supportive housing, etc.) can be excluded from the denominator reporting. - Telemedicine visits without human interaction can be excluded, such as online assessment forms or remote monitoring of blood sugar, blood pressure readings.
+- Only members who refuse interpreter services for the reasons of: - Refusal Reason #1: Member refusal because in-language visit is provided or, - o Refusal Reason #2: Member confirms that OHA MMIS is inaccurate. - This data must be documented and work with the member to submit MMIS member information correction request with OHP member customer service - Visits only involving pharmacy, or other ancillary services (such as lab, DME, ambulance transportation, supportive housing, etc.) can be excluded from the denominator reporting. - Telemedicine visits without human interaction can be excluded, such as online assessment forms or remote monitoring of blood sugar, blood pressure readings. - Members under Basic Health Plan (BHP), Cover all Kids (CAK), and Healthier Oregon Program (HOP) recipients have been excluded from Incentive Quality rates - Members who died in the measurement period.